LODSContent/All-MOC/MOC/en/power-BI-accountPaid.md

 1. In the **Stay signed in?** dialog select **Yes** to remain signed in and click **No, thanks** in the **Automatically sign in to Microsoft sites like Bing and Outlook**.

 1. You will see a Power BI Icon while the account is being provisioned, please do not refresh page or navigate away from this page until it has completed.
-This process can take 5 minutes or longer to complete:

     ![image1](images/uk4r1kzj.jpg)